speechio/chinese_text_normalization/README.md

 * For ITN, extend those thrax rewriting grammars to cover more scenarios.

 * Further more, nowadays commercial systems start to introduce RNN-like models into TN, and a mix of (rule-based & model-based) system is state-of-the-art.
-More readings about this, search Richard Sproat and KyleGorman's work at Google.
+More readings about this, look for Richard Sproat and KyleGorman's work at Google.

 END